-When power is first applied, internal power-on circuitry resets the MXB7843.
-Allow 10 μ s for the first conversion after the power supplies stabilize.
+When power is first applied, internal power-on circuitry resets the MXB7846.
+Allow 10μs for the first conversion after the power supplies stabilize.
 If \overline{CS} is low, the first logic 1 on DIN is interpreted as a start bit.
 Until a conversion takes place, DOUT shifts out zeros.
+On power-up, allow time for the reference to stabilize.